 The benefits in this brochure are effective January 1.
 If you joined this Plan during Open Season, your coverage begins on the first day of your first pay period that starts on or after January 1.
-If you changed plans or plan options during Open Season and you receive care between January 1 and the effective date of coverage under your new plan or option, your claims will be paid according to the 2020 benefits of your old plan or option.
-However, if your old plan left the FEHB Program at the end of the year, you are covered under that plan's 2019 benefits until the effective date of your coverage with your new plan.
+If you changed plans or plan options during Open Season and you receive care between January 1 and the effective date of coverage under your new plan or option, your claims will be processed according to the 2022 benefits of your prior plan or option.
+If you have met (or pay cost-sharing that results in your meeting) the out-of-pocket maximum under the prior plan or option, you will not pay cost-sharing for services covered between January 1 and the effective date of coverage under your new plan or option.
+However, if your prior plan left the FEHB Program at the end of the year, you are covered under that plan's 2021 benefits until the effective date of your coverage with your new plan.
 Annuitants' coverage and premiums begin on January 1.
 If you joined at any other time during the year, your employing office will tell you the effective date of coverage.

-If your enrollment continues after you are no longer eligible for coverage, (i.e. you have separated from Federal service) and premiums are not paid, you will be responsible for all benefits paid during the period in which premiums were not paid.
+If your enrollment continues after you are no longer eligible for coverage (i.e. you have separated from Federal service) and premiums are not paid, you will be responsible for all benefits paid during the period in which premiums were not paid.
 You may be billed for services received directly from your provider.
 You may be prosecuted for fraud for knowingly using health insurance benefits for which you have not paid premiums.
 It is your responsibility to know when you, or a family member, are no longer eligible to use your health insurance coverage.